Perkedel/CVR_Stuffings/README.md

 Yey it back https://github.com/racushstrago/CVR-Props thancc cool and good awesome div by zero!

+hmm it appears a customization script gone, so does in the game!

 ## Commissions

 Below are available commissions.
 The status, name, and optional cost to get out of procrastinations